mickmill54/vault_kv_renamer/README.md

 ---

-## 1. The config.json file
+## 1. The config_rename.json file

-This configuration file is used to reduce the amout of command line arguments and limit the arguments to:
+This configuration file is used to reduce the amount of command line arguments and limit the arguments to:

 * The path to find the secrets; and
 * Not storing the tokens in the configurations or code.